mskl/VI13/README.md

 | 151116 | ERA02 | 2013 | 2013-1-GB1-ERA02-25231 | 25231-MOB-00018 | GB | FR | Mob-SMS | 0.0 | 380 | Law | NO | 28-AUG-2013 00.00.00 | 14-DEC-2013 00.00.00 | 3 | 0 | 1406.25 | First Cycle | UK1111682321277 | F | Students | FR | UK GLASGOW01 | University of Glasgow | F  MARSEIL84 | UNIVERSITE D'AIX-MARSEILLE | FR | AIX-EN-PROVENCE CEDEX 1 |

 ## Data exploration

+#### Call year
+Useless variable since the whole dataset is from the same year.
+This value is hence all the same (2013).

 #### DurationInMonths and DurationInDays
 Length of the stay during the mobility.
 First graph shows the length of stay in months and the second one length of stay in days.

 ![months](img/lengthOfStrayInMonths.png)

 ![days](img/lengthOfStrayInDays.png)

+#### Level of study
+Contains info about whether the student is a bachelor or masters degree student.